hroncok/python-minimization/document.md

 Our experiments show that if two packages co-own a file and one of them is marked as `%ghost`, everything works as expected:

- - manually created `.pyc` file is overrode by the packaged one without a conflict/error/warning/problem
+ - manually created `.pyc` file is overridden by the packaged one without a conflict/error/warning/problem
  - manually created `.pyc` file is removed on package removal

 Hence, we anticipate this point as potentially non-problematic, however real testing with the `python3` package has not yet been done.